KomodoPlatform/NotaryNodes/season5/candidates/dragonhound/README.md

 - Active Notary Notary operator since Season 3, contributing a variety of works to assist with smoother running.
 - Always quick to update my Notary nodes when updates are announced.
 - Assist with testing out misc updates for dPow, the Komodo daemon and AtomicDEX before release.
+- Ongoing implementation of improved metrics and auditing of Notary Node related operations.
+- Creating miscellaneous scripts, tools, bots and APIs to assist with Notary Node management and monitoring.

 ## What's in it for the community? ##
 Collaboration and content.
 I have more ideas than time, and know there is talent within the community worth rewarding.
 If you have the time and talent to help, I'd like to tip you with tokens so we can build something awesome.